ElectricNightOwl/ArmSwinger/README.md

 ##### Prevent Wall Walking
 Prevents the player from traversing across steep slopes.

 Prevent Climbing/Falling only measure the slope of the terrain as it passes under your headset.
-Prevent Wall Walking measures a point perpendicular to your path of travel and also controls the slope of terrain you are going across.
+Prevent Wall Walking measures a point perpendicular to your path of travel and determines the slope of the terrain you are walking across.
 This prevents players from approaching a slope as a very gentle angle to overcome the other prevention methods.

 ##### Max Angle Player Can Wall Walk
 Only if Prevent Wall Walking is enabled.
 The maximum angle that a player can wall walk across.
 0 is flat ground, 90 is a vertical wall.